impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 We recognize the `export` statement from Part 1.
 We set `RBENV_DEBUG` equal to 1, and then export it.

 We know from [here](https://unix.stackexchange.com/a/28349/142469){:target="_blank" rel="noopener"} that an `export`ed variable is available in the same script, in a child script, and in a function which is called inside that same script, but not in the parent process or other sibling scripts called by that parent process.
+So we can assume that `RBENV_DEBUG` will be used in one of those places in the near future.

+## The `shift` keyword

 Next line of code.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 ```
 shift